Phone-GWP-group

 Posted In: Guides and Advice | Transit Protection

-Details of commonly used transit packaging symbols, plus free downloadable files
+Details of commonly used transit packaging symbols

 Important notice on using these packaging symbols

 GWP Group Ltd can accept no responsibility for unlawful or incorrect use of the supplied symbols.
-GWP can also accept no responsibility for damage or loss resulting from incorrect usage of these symbols on your packaging.
+GWP cannot take responsibility for damage or loss resulting from the incorrect use of these symbols on your packaging.
+However, if in any doubt, don’t hesitate to get in touch with us.

 Transit packaging symbols